 Additional information on this aircraft can be found at Wikipedia HERE.

-For a very nice scale color drawing of this aircraft, see here and here and here and here.
+For several very nice scale color drawings of this aircraft, see here (4 versions available on left).

 Additional color schemes for this aircraft can be found here.